 The inferences that can be made are defined by inference schemes.
 The inference schemes of our framework are listed in Table 2.
 The first and second inference schemes are used to count the number of attributes of equal importance as some attribute P that object a has.
 This type of inference is inspired by accrual [14], which combines multiple arguments with the same conclusion into one accrued argument for the same conclusion.
 Although our application is different, we use a similar mechanism.
 We want all attributes that are present to be counted.
 Otherwise we would conclude incorrect preferences (e.g. if the large attribute of the apartment were not counted, we would incorrectly derive that the villa were preferred over the apartment).
 Inference scheme 1, which counts 0, can always be applied since it has no premises.
+Inference scheme

+Table 3.
+Example arguments.

-Inference scheme 2 can be applied on any subset of the set of attributes of some importance level that an object a has.
+2 can be applied on any subset of the set of attributes of some importance level on that an object a has.
 This means that it is possible to construct an argument that does not count all attributes that are present (a so-called non-maximal count).
 To ensure that only maximal counts are used, we provide an inference scheme to make arguments that defeat non-maximal counts (inference scheme 3).
 An argument of this type says that any count which is not maximal is not applicable.
 This type of defeat is called undercut (see below).
-Inference scheme 4 says that an object a is preferred over an object b if the number of attributes of a certain importance level that a has is higher than the number of attributes on that same level that b has.
-For the lexicographic ordering, it is also required that a and b have the same number of attributes on any level higher than that of P. We model this by defining an inference scheme 5 that undercuts scheme 4 if there is a more important level than that of P on which a and b do not have the same number of attributes.
-Finally, inference schemes 6 and 7 do the same as 4 and 5, but for Table 2.
-Inference schemes
+Inference scheme 4 says that an object a is preferred over an object b if the number of attributes of a certain importance level that a has is higher than the number of attributes on that same level that a has.
+For the lexicographic ordering, it is also required that a and a have the same number of attributes on any level higher than that of a.
+We model this by defining an inference scheme 5 that undercuts scheme 4 if there is a more important level than that of a on which a and a do not have the same number of attributes.
+Finally, inference schemes 6 and 7 do the same as 4 and 5, but for equal preference.
+We need these because equal preference cannot be expressed in terms of strict preference.